CS257-S25/team-project-f/README.md

 ├── cl.py
 ├── app.py
 ├── ProductionCode/
-│   └── data.py
+│   ├── data.py
+│   ├── filtering.py
-│   └── filter.py
+│   └── formatting.py
 ├── Tests/
-│   └── test_cl.py
+│   ├── test_cl.py
 │   └── test_app.py
+├── Data/
+│   ├── amazon_prime_titles.csv
+│   ├── disney_plus_titles.csv
+│   ├── hulu_titles.csv
+│   ├── netflix_titles.csv
+│   └── metadata.md
 ├── README.md
+├── Contract.md
+├── Proposal.md
 └── UserStories.md
 ```
-cl.py: The main application script that parses command-line arguments and interacts with the ProductionCode.
+cl.py: The command-line application script that parses command-line arguments and interacts with the ProductionCode.

+app.py: The script responsible for running the website application.

 ProductionCode/data.py: Contains the logic for loading and processing the movie/show data.

-ProductionCode/filter.py: Contains the logic for filtering the movie/show data based on user input.
+ProductionCode/filtering.py: Contains the logic for filtering the movie/show data based on user input.

+ProductionCode/formatting.py: Contains logic for miscellaneous reformatting needed in various locations.

 Tests/test_cl.py: Contains the automated test suite for the cl.py application.

+Tests/test_app.py: Contains the automated test suite for the app.py application.

+Data/metadata.md: Contains information on each dataset used.
+Refer there for more information on each .csv file in Data.

 README.md: This file, providing an overview and usage instructions for the application.

+Proposal.md: Contains a proposal for what this project will be about.

+Contract.md: Contains the contract to ensure stability and deliverability in the group as we work together.

-UserStories.md: Contains the user stories and acceptance tests.
+UserStories.md: Contains the necessary user stories and acceptance tests.

 ## Data Setup
 The application loads streaming service movie/show data from CSV files (e.g., netflix.csv, hulu.csv, etc.).
 The ProductionCode/data.py file handles the importing and processing of this data into a usable format.
 The data is structured to allow for efficient filtering by actor, genre, and year via the filter.py file.
 Dummy data is included in the Dummy_data/ directory for testing purposes.